Spotlight on Research

 January 26, 2018

-Dr. Jasjit Dillon, DDS, MBBS, FDSRCS, FACS is Clinical Associate Professor and Chief of Service and Program Director at The University of Washington’s Harborview Medical Center, Department of Oral & Maxillofacial Surgery.
+Dr. Jasjit Dillon, DDS, MBBS, FDSCRCS, FACS is Clinical Associate Professor and Chief of Service and Program Director at The University of Washington’s Harborview Medical Center, Department of Oral & Maxillofacial Surgery.

 Medication-related osteonecrosis of the jaw (MRONJ) is a challenging complication of antiresorptive and antiangiogenic treatment.
 First reported over a decade ago, it is now a well-known entity, and its management and treatment remain a significant clinical challenge.
 In fact, over 6 million U.S. patients are estimated to be at risk of MRONJ.